-activities are expressed as a percentage of: - turnover to reflect the share of revenue generated by green activities of the companies in which the financial product invests; - capital expenditure (CapEx) to show the green investments made by investee companies, e.g. relevant for a transition to a green economy;
+Taxonomy-aligned activities are expressed as a share of:

+- Turnover reflecting the share of revenue from green activities of investee companies; - Capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy; - Operational expenditure (OpEx) reflecting green operational activities of investee companies.